Skip to main content

 • 94% of employees said they feel welcome at the organization.

 • Reinforced our policy that the environment in which our employees work is an empowered choice.
-DHI offices are open for in-person work as an option the majority of team members and fully supporting a hybrid environment for team members who work from offices two days a week.
+DHI offices are open for in-person work as an option for the majority of team members; DHI also fully supports a hybrid environment for certain team members who work from offices two days a week.

 • Continued an employee stock purchase program, enabling employees to purchase DHI shares and share in DHI’s success.

-• Expanded our commitment to mental health by offering additional Talkspace sessions, offering convenient access to a fully-credentialed network of highly qualified licensed mental health providers for all employees at no cost.
-The company also continues to offer the Calm app for mindfulness and meditation.
+• Continued our commitment to mental health by offering Talkspace sessions, offering convenient access to a fully-credentialed network of highly qualified licensed mental health providers for all employees at no cost.
+The company also continues to offer the Calm app for mindfulness and meditation and Employee Assistance Programs (EAP).

 • Further recognizing the importance of work/life balance, DHI closed all offices for a day in March for employee appreciation day.